-If you’re feeling nervous about an upcoming online job interview, use these five helpful tips to put your mind at ease.
+If you’re feeling nervous about the prospect of an online job interview, use these five helpful tips to put your mind at ease.

 1. Prevent Technical Difficulties by Testing the Equipment First